N129BZ/chartmaker/README.md

 "tileimagequality" : 80   <- percentage (1-100) greatly affects processing speed and database size
 "zoomrange" : "0-11"      <- range of overviews to produce, higher takes longer and can make db huge
 ```
-* ***chartprocessindexes*** control which chart types to process, the array values correspond to their ordinal position in the faachartnames list, NOTE: any actual alias name should not contain any spaces*
+* ***chartprocessindexes*** control which chart types to process.
+Each faachartname is an array with 3 values: FAA chart name,
+chart type, and an alias (not used for vfr charts.)
+The chartprocessindexes array values correspond to the ordinal position (zero-based) in the faachartnames list.
+NOTE: any actual alias name should not contain any spaces*
 ```
 "chartprocessindexes": [0,1,2,3,4,5], <- charts represented by indexes 0-5 will be processed, in this order
 "faachartnames": [